 The ProCyte Dx analyzer is our latest generation hematology analyzer, which we launched in 2010.
 In addition we sell the LaserCyte Dx and LaserCyte analyzers and VetAutoread analyzers.
 As of December 31, 2013, these four hematology analyzers provided for a combined active installed base of approximately 25,000 units.
 A substantial portion of ProCyte Dx analyzer placements continue to be made at veterinary clinics that elect to upgrade from their LaserCyte analyzer to a ProCyte Dx analyzer.
 However, an increasing number of placements have been made at competitive accounts since the launch of this instrument in 2010.
 We also continue to place a substantial number of LaserCyte Dx and LaserCyte instruments, both new and refurbished, as trade-ups from the VetAutoread analyzer and at new and competitive accounts.
-In 2013, a significant number of LaserCyte Dx analyzer.
-As we continue to experience growth in placements of ProCyte Dx analyzers and in sales of related consumables, we expect this growth to be partly offset by a decline in placements of LaserCyte analyzers and in sales of related consumables.
+In 2013, a significant number of LaserCyte instruments that were placed were refurbished instruments that had been received in trade in the sale of a ProCyte Dx analyzer.
+As we continue to experience growth in placements of ProCyte Dx analyzers and in sales of related consumables, we expect this growth to be partly offset by a decline in placements of LaserCyte and VetAutoread analyzers and in sales of related consumables.